 The Thealtres project involves a comparison of concrete aspects of Alsatian theater (1800 to 1929) and the traditions that have influenced it most: German popular theater, thanks to genres like the Scwhank and Posse, and French popular theater, via different types of vaudeville.
-We focus on features like the plays’ dramatis personæ and character social varaiables, which give an indication of the social universe depicted in the plays and possible conflicts in them.
+We focus on features like the plays’ dramatis personæ and character social variables, which give an indication of the social universe depicted in the plays and possible conflicts in them.
 We also look at character relations and the plays’ setting and basic structure.
 Tunes and tune reuse is another topic of interest.

 Obtaining these types of annotations scales well to up to several hundred plays, so that quantitative analyses become possible in order to compare the plays’ diachronic evolution per language and sub-genre.
 Such an approach has not yet been applied in order to compare Alsatian theater and the major traditions surrounding it, and it contributes to a more precise and inclusive literary history.